 Cliff Osbourne

 Formerly of the land-based pirate London Music Radio and various hospital radio stations, Cliff was heard a couple of times on Radio Caroline in September 1979.
 He was later involved with the Greenwich Sound cable community station and worked on a number of local commercial stations around the country (Viking, Pennine, The Pulse, Wessex FM, Spirit FM and Vale FM) under a different name, and has been heard on the web incarnation of Radio Caroline, but is currently on internet album station Quasar Radio.
-There are recent photos of him, taken at a 2018 DJs' reunion here and the Spirit of the Seventies reunion broadcast of July 2022 here.
+There are some recent photos of him taken at a 2018 DJs' reunion here and the ‘Spirit of the Seventies’ reunion broadcasts of July 2022 and August 2024.
 (With thanks to Cliff for the information and the photograph, taken on board the Mi Amigo.)

 click to hear audio A short clip of Cliff Osbourne on Radio Caroline from the evening of 12th September 1979.
 This is from a recording contributed to www.azanorak.com by Dave Bullock.
 Our thanks to him and Ray Robinson (duration 43 seconds)

 Dave Owen Dave Owen Born 20th February 1953 in Hammersmith, London.
 Dave was a stalwart of the London landbased pirate scene from 1968, being heard on two of the larger stations, Radio Jackie and Radio Kaleidoscope.
 He went to sea in February 1974 when he joined Radio Atlantis.
 He stayed with the station until its closedown in August and, on 31st October, joined Radio Caroline.
 His last programme on Caroline was on 9th March 1975 and, in the autumn, he moved to Piccadilly Radio in Manchester.
 He then worked at a number of commercial stations across the UK, including Wolverhampton's Beacon Radio.
 In 1982 he returned to Radio Jackie as Programme Controller.
 He was the first person to truly test the Wireless Telegraphy Act.
 He and his colleagues had spotted a loophole in the law which allowed the station to begin 24 hour operation.
 Dave was quoted as saying “I was surrounded by members of the DTI (Department of Trade & Industry - the people who policed the airwaves at the time) who insisted on taking the equipment we were using.
 I refused and admitted ownership.
 I knew it was an exciting moment the minute the authorities left the building with no equipment.
 Within minutes we were back on the air and a new era had arrived for radio.”
 Within twelve months, in London alone, there were at least 20 unlicensed stations operating on a daily basis.
 Later the law was changed with an addition to the BT Privatisation Act which allowed authorities to confiscate suspected broadcasting equipment with no court order.
 The change in the act led to the closure of Radio Jackie in February 1985.
 Dave then returned to the relaunched Radio Caroline (see The Pirate Radio Hall Of Fame ‘Eighties Supplement’) for a couple of weeks before joining Severn Sound as Head of Music.
 He worked for a number of large commercial radio stations as well as setting up his own radio production company, Complete Production.
 In March 2003 the original management team of Radio Jackie bought out Thames FM in Kingston.
 Radio Jackie re-launched on October 19th 2003 on 107.8FM with Dave as Programme Controller and presenter.
 He can now be heard at weekends on the new Atlantis (no relation to the offshore station of the same name).
 (This photo is of Dave in the Radio Atlantis inflatable dingy.
 He says “in the summer months this was often moored to the ship by a 60 metre rope and allowed the DJs a bit of time away from the boat and a lot of fun.”
 The Atlantis ship, the Jeanine, is in the background.
 Picture kindly provided by Steve England.
+There are more photos of Dave on Atlantis in John Harding's album.
 Our thanks to both Dave and Steve for their help.)

 click to hear audio Dave Owen on the Snap, Crackle & Pop programme on Radio Atlantis, Sunday morning 25th August 1974.
 This is an edited version of a recording shared by The Offshore Radio Archive (duration 4 minutes 31 seconds)